alan-turing-institute/data-safe-haven/docs/reference/checklists/security-checklist.md

 + Connect to the SHM DC, NPS, Data server if and only if connected to the SHM VPN:
   + Connect to the SHM VPN
-  + Connect to the SHM DC
-  + Connect to the SHM NPS
+  + Attempt to connect to the SHM DC and SHM NPS
   + :white_check_mark: **Verify:** Connection works
   + Disconnect from the SHM VPN
-  + Attempt to connect to the SHM DC and NPS again
+  + Attempt to connect to the SHM DC and SHM NPS
   + :white_check_mark: **Verify:** Connection fails
 + Fail to connect to the internet from within a DSVM on the SRE network.
   + Login as a user to a DSVM from within the SRE by using the web client.